dvvn/hearthstone_ex/README.md

 Removed warning on cards disenchant

-removed warning when deleting a deck
+Removed warning when deleting a deck

 Sending exceptions to the server is disabled